alexagawddess/brc24/README.md

 **8. Acknowledgment**

 My gratitude goes out to Hype, whose continual encouragement, valuable insights, and unwavering faith in my abilities were instrumental in the realization of the BRC24-DR protocol.
 His substantial contribution enriched this work, turning a mere concept into a transformative protocol.
-As I introduce the BRC24-DR protocol, I sincerely acknowledge and appreciate Hype for their pivotal role in its development.
+As I introduce the BRC24-DR protocol, I sincerely acknowledge and appreciate Hype for his pivotal role in its development.